theguisse/ds-west-github_activity_011120/README.md

     - to do so, use the copy command `cp` which takes two arguments: 1: the file to copy 2: the name of the new file
     - in your terminal, type `cp my_intro_text.txt <your_name_intro>.txt`
     - type `ls` to confirm you can see the new file.

   - open that file in an editor and change the content
     - For most of you, you should be able to type `open <your_name_intro>.txt`, and Text Edit will boot up.
     - If that doesn't work, you can type `open .` to open up the finder window, then double click the file.
     - If you are feeling adventurous, type `vim <your_name_intro>.txt`, and try to edit it using VIM.

 Now that you have created a new file, add/commit/push.

   - Type `git status`
     - you should see your new file listed in red.
     - that tells you the file has been changed

   - Type `add <your_name_intro>.txt`
     - doing so stages your change.
     - Now type `git status`.
 You should see your file in green.
 Green means your file has been staged, and is ready to commit.

   - Type `commit -m "meaningful_message_here"`
     - the -m option allows you to type in a message which describes what change you are making.
 These messages should be short and descriptive.
 The convention is to use the imperitive tense: Add, change, fix, etc.
     - Add a message like, `commit -m "Add personal intro file"`

 Once a commit has been made, you can type `git log`, and you will see the record of the commit, including the message.

 Now, push your commit to the fork.

-  - Type git push
+  - Type `git push`
       - by default, git will push to the origin.
 Because your personal, forked copy is associated to the origin remote, you can just write git push.
-      - You could also be explicit, and write git push origin master
+      - You could also be explicit, and write `git push origin main`
       - Navigate to the Github url of your fork, and make sure you can see your new file

 # Task 3: Fetch/Merge or Pull new content from the upstream repository.